Georg Wenzeslaus von Knobelsdorff: Tiergarten park and dairy

-Already in Neuruppin and Rheinsberg Knobelsdorff had designed together with the crown prince gardens which followed a French style.
+Already in Neuruppin and Rheinsberg Knobelsdorff had designed gardens, together with the crown prince, which followed a French style.
 On November 30, 1741, Frederick II, now king, issued a decree which initiated the redesign of the Berlin Tiergarten to make it the "Parc de Berlin".
 The document pointed out that Baron Knobelsdorff had received precise instructions concerning the changeover.
 The Tiergarten, in times past the private hunting grounds of the Electors and greatly neglected under Frederick's father, was to be turned into the public park and gardens of the royal residence city Berlin.
 In order to protect the newly cultivated areas the practice of driving cattle on the grounds was forbidden with immediate effect.
 Frederick's interest in this project can also be recognized in a later decree, which forbade the removal of large bushes or trees without the specific permission of the king.

 As a precondition to redesigning the Tiergarten, large portions of the grounds had to be drained.
 In many cases Knobelsdorff gave the necessary drainage ditches the form of natural waterfalls, a solution which Friedrich II later praised.
 The actual work began with the improvement of the main axis of the park, a path which extended the boulevard Unter den Linden through the Tiergarten to Charlottenburg (now Strasse des 17.
 Juni.
 This road was lined with hedges, and the junction of eight avenues marked by the Berlin victory column (Siegessäule) was decorated with 16 statues.
 To the south Knobelsdorff arranged for three so-called labyrinths (these were actually mazes) in the pattern of famous French parks—areas separated off with artistically designed intertwined hedgerows.
 Especially in the eastern part of the park near the Brandenburg Gate there was a dense network of pathways which constantly intersected and contained many "salons" and "cabinets"—small enclosed areas so to speak "furnished" with benches and fountains.
 Knobelsdorff's successor, the court gardener Justus Ehrenreich Sello, began the modification of these late Barock pleasure grounds in the style of the new ideal of an English landscape park.
 Toward the end of the 18th century there was hardly anything left of Knobelsdorff's version except for the main features of the system of paths.
 But the fact remains that he designed the first park in Germany open to the public from the very beginning.